yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/data/AdGroupAd/AdGroupAdSelector.md

  <tr>
   <td>userStatuses[0...2]</td>
   <td>enum <a href="UserStatus.md">UserStatus</a></td>
-  <td>Search condition: Status of ad that been set.<br>* If there is no designation, all ads in all condition will return.</td>
+  <td>Search condition: Status of ad that been set by user.<br>* If there is no designation, all ads in all condition will return.</td>
   <td>-</td>
   <td>Optional</td>
   <td>-</td>